Holiday adoption trends and how to choose your pet

 One practical question to ask yourself is whether you or anyone in your household may be allergic to certain types of pets.
 Next, you’ll need to sort out if you can afford the extra expenses of owning a pet.
 If there are children in the home, will the adults be able to manage the increased headcount?
 Are the children old enough to learn how to treat animals with the care and respect they need to avoid any dangerous interactions?

 Adoption rates can vary depending on your location.
-Puppy and kitten animal adoptions usually will cost more than adopting an adult pet.
+Puppy and kitten animal adoptions usually cost more than adopting an adult pet.
 For example, the average cost of adoption fees for dogs and cats seven months and older in New York City is $75 versus $250 for pets under six months old.

 • Will you be able to provide quality care and time for your pet (for life)?